2022–23 AEK Athens F.C. season: Overview

 On 30 September, in an emotionally charged opening ceremony, Agia Sophia Stadium opened its gates for the first time.
 At last AEK Athens found their home after 19 years, after the demolition of Nikos Goumas Stadium.
 Three days later, in the historic first match against Ionikos, AEK achieved an imposing 4–1 amidst cheers and celebrations by both crowd and club.
-Gacinovic opened the score for the first time in the new stadium in only 6 minutes in the game.
+Gacinovic opened the score for the first time in the new stadium in only six minutes in the game.

-The performance of AEK went up as the season progressed, but were permanently in second place in the standings, behind Panathinaikos.
-The image of the two teams gave impression that the point difference was both fictitious and reversible.
-The difference peaked at 8 points, when the interruption in all top-tier championships took place, due to the 2022 FIFA World Cup.
+The performance of AEK improved as the season progressed, but they remained in second place in the standings, behind Panathinaikos.
+The image of the two teams gave the impression that their point difference was both fictitious and reversible.
+The difference peaked at 8 points, when all top-tier championships were interrupted, due to the 2022 FIFA World Cup.

-With the resumption of league, AEK went until the end of the regular season achieving only victories with the exception of three defeats.
+With the resumption of the league, AEK went until the end of the regular season achieving only victories with the exception of three defeats.
 On 5 February, AEK became unwittingly involved in case that defamed Greek football.
-At Peristeri Stadium, just before the match against Atromitos, the players of AEK noticed a noticeable height difference in the horizontal beams of the two goals and informed the referee who confirmed the violation and as the rule dictated gave time to the home team to fix the problem.
-The tries by the officials of Atromitos to dig the goal line to restore the height were of no success The inability to resolve the problem leads to the departure of the referee and teams.
+At Peristeri Stadium, just before the match against Atromitos, the players of AEK noticed a height difference in the horizontal beams of the two goals and informed the referee who confirmed the violation and as the rule dictated gave time to the home team to fix the problem.
+The attempts by the officials of Atromitos to dig the goal line to restore the height were of no success The inability to resolve the problem led to the departure of the referee and the teams.
 The case naturally went to courts, the disciplinary body of the Super League despite the rule, set a replay of the match, absolving the host Atromitos of any responsibility.
-Despite all that, AEK won the match and in the end went in the play-off round having reduced the point distance from Panathinaikos in just 2 points.
+Despite all that, AEK won the match and in the end went into the play-off round having reduced the points gap from Panathinaikos to just 2 points.

 In the play-offs, the yellow-blacks continued their imposing performance against their opponents.
-With a summary of 7 wins, 3 goaless draws and the goal difference at 18–3, testified to their absolute dominance.
+With a summary of 7 wins, 3 goalless draws and the goal difference at 18–3, testified to their absolute dominance.
 Those performances included the 0–1 and 1–3 victories away from home against PAOK and Olympiacos respectively and an imposing 4–0 home win against the former.
 The title was eventually judged in the penultimate matchday, where AEK defeated Aris at Kleanthis Vikelidis Stadium, while at the same time Panathnaikos were defeated by Olympiacos at Karaiskakis Stadium.
-Thus, on final fixture, AEK, with a procedural 4–0 victory against Volos were crowned champions, with the awarding ceremony taking place inside their new stadium, and celebrations taking place throughout Nea Filadelfeia.
+Thus, on the final fixture, AEK, with a procedural 4–0 victory against Volos were crowned champions, with the award ceremony taking place inside their new stadium, and celebrations taking place throughout Nea Filadelfeia.